AIR-DISCOVER/ICRA-RM-Sim2Real/docker_client/sim2real-install-guide.md

 ### 3.5.1 Start the red marker detector

 1. Remote control the robot to the front of the ore
-2. Start a new terminal
+2. Start a new terminal with the client docker for the commands below:
-3. Enter the following command to start the red marker detector:

 ```bash
 roscd ep_detect_and_grasp